Antisemitism in Venezuela: Other antisemitic incidents

 On 22 August 2022, in an interview with journalist Vladimir Villegas, Chavista businessman Esteban Trapiello denied the Holocaust, replying when asked: "Everyone tells their own story and I was not in that story.
 I don't read, I watch movies.
 Because the movies are Hollywood movies, they tell me the story one way.
 The story depends on who is telling it".
 He also expressed in the same interview that he would like to have lunch with Adolf Hitler to ask him "why he didn't finish what he set out to do", as well as describing Venezuelan migrants as "idiots".
 The Confederation of Israelite Associations of Venezuela strongly condemned his declarations, declaring that his statements were a hate crime.

+The Venezuelan government has also numerous times blamed "Zionists" for both domestic unrest and international tensions and conflicts involving Venezuela.
+For example in August 2024 after the rigged elections and during subsequent protests against the regime, president Nicolás Maduro claimed that the protests were financed and supported by "international Zionism".
+He further claimed during a televised address that "All the communication power of Zionism, which controls all the social networks, the satellites and all the power is behind this coup d'état" This was condemned by Deborah Lipstedt, US special envoy to monitor and combat antisemitism, who blamed him for parroting old conspiracy theories that Jews control the world.
+During Venezuela's diplomatic conflict against Argentina and speaking in January 2025 about the arrest of an Argentinian military officer in Venezuela, Maduro called the Argentine government "Nazi and Zionist".
+The statement was lambasted by Argentinas Jewish community who said it minimized the Holocaust and criticized him for using Zionism as an invalidating insult while it embodies the legitimate existence of Israel.
+Again in November 2025 in light of the US military buildup in the Caribbean, Maduro said that "There are those who want to hand over this country to the devils - you know who right?
+The far right Zionists want to hand this country over to the devils."
+On January 3 2026 after the US operation to capture Maduro, Venezuelan vice president Delcy Rodríguez claimed that the operation "undoubtedly has Zionist undertones".
+The statement worried some members of Venezuelas Jewish community, both overseas and in Venezuela.